Learn The Difference Between Open-Back Vs Resonator Banjos!

 Clawhammer banjo players favor the tones of the open-back banjo, because the style of play is usually with other instruments playing, and the banjo doesn’t need the instrument at the forefront of the music.

-Bluegrass banjo players usually favor the resonator kind of banjo, because the added twang sound, not to point out the added volume, both go a long way in pushing the sound of the instrument to the forefront of any particular bluegrass tune.
+Bluegrass banjo players usually favor the resonator kind of banjo, because of the added twang sound, not to point out the added volume, both go a long way in pushing the sound of the instrument to the forefront of any particular bluegrass tune.

 The sound is brighter on the resonator banjo than it is on an open-back banjo, which tends to be somewhat smooth by comparison since some of the sounds are lost by way of the open back on the pot of the instrument.